-Thanks for your interest in visiting the Panya Project.
-Whether it is to come and help out for a while, or simply to see the site, we would love to have you.
+Thanks for your interest in the Panya Project.
+Whether it is to come and help out for a while, or simply to see the site, we would love to meet you.

-Whether you are interested in volunteering for a couple of weeks or just planning a day visit, we do request that you e-mail us in advance to let us know your plan.
+- If you are interested in volunteering, please submit the following registration form in advance to let us know your plan.
 Then we can either confirm with you that your dates will work for us, or not.

-We encourage people to stay for at least one week or longer, depending on our schedule, as this helps you to get used to our way of life, be more effective in your stay and lets us get to know you as well.
-To ensure the best experience, we request that volunteers arrive at The Panya Project on either a Monday or Tuesday.
+- We encourage volunteers to stay for at least one week or longer, depending on our schedule.
+This helps you to get used to our way of life, be more effective in your stay and lets us get to know you as well.

 Also, if you are interested in staying on for a longer period of time (months, perhaps), it is highly recommended that you come here and stay for one week first, and then re-assess if you’d like to stay longer after you’ve been here for a while and have had a taste for what life is like here.

-Getting to and away from the farm is your own responsibility.
-There is a truck that leaves our village every morning very early for Chiang Mai, and returns every day at noon. (see directions) We can also arrange a truck for you for 1000 baht each way (up to 12 people).
+- Getting to and away from the farm is your own responsibility.
+There is a veggie truck that leaves our village every morning (arount 6.00 to 7.00 am.) for Chiang Mai, and returns every day at noon.
+See directions.

 A blogpost from a former intern at Panya